japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingJoinStrategy.md

 == [[StreamingJoinStrategy]] StreamingJoinStrategy Execution Planning Strategy -- Stream-Stream Equi-Joins

 [[apply]]
-`StreamingJoinStrategy` is an execution planning strategy that can plan streaming queries with `Join` logical operators of two streaming queries to a <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>> physical operator.
+`StreamingJoinStrategy` is an execution planning strategy that can plan streaming queries with `Join` logical operators of two streaming queries to a <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator.

 TIP: Read up on https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-SparkStrategy.html[Execution Planning Strategies] in https://bit.ly/spark-sql-internals[The Internals of Spark SQL] online book.